Azure-Samples/java-microservices-aca-lab/install.md

    {: .note }
    > However in one of the lab steps you will put a GitHub PAT token in one of the configuration files, make sure to **not** commit this PAT token, since it will immediately get invalidated by GitHub.
 Once invalidated your next lab steps will fail.
 You can use the [LabTips]({% link LabTips.md %}) to recover from this.

-1. Navigate into the `java-microservices-aca-lab/src` folder that got created.
+1. Navigate into the `java-microservices-aca-lab` folder that got created.

    ```bash
    cd java-microservices-aca-lab